hburden/DAT255/README.md

 [grading]: https://github.com/morganericsson/DAT255/wiki/Grading-Policy

 ## Sample project
 To give you an idea of what a project might look like in the end, we've been authorised to publish this project which was made during the fall semester (2012).
+Note that this project is a regular Android app, so use it to get an idea about documentation and such.

 [WatchMe for Android][WTCHME]